CyberTrainingExercise/Docs/terms.md

 - Participant
     - a cadet who is participating as an end user in the CTX
 - Leader
-    - a cadet who is selected as the team leader for all the participants
+    - a partifipant who is selected as the team leader for all the participants